Greenbelt Labor Day Festival

 Find out about our new “Festiv-All” accessibility initiatives for 2025, including vegetarian, vegan and gluten-free food options!

 Did you know that you can park at Greenbelt Elementary or Eleanor Roosevelt High School and ride the free shuttle to the Festival?
-The shuttle bus will also pick up from Springhill Lake Rec Center, Greenbelt Metro, and Greenbelt Station Townhouses.
+The shuttle bus also picks up from Springhill Lake Rec Center, Greenbelt Metro, and Greenbelt Station Townhouses.
 Find out more here.

-Check out the great line-up of new bands for 2025!
+Check out the great line-up of new bands we had for 2025!
 Listen to the GLDF Spotify list.

-And don’t miss the chamber music at the Art & Photo Show in the Community Center gym, provided by members of Greenbelt Community Orchestra plus the Zookulele Collective
+And there was chamber music at the Art & Photo Show in the Community Center gym, provided by members of Greenbelt Community Orchestra plus the Zookulele Collective

 BINGO!
-Not only will there be the regular bingo on the lawn all weekend, but there is also children’s bingo in the Youth Center on Sunday afternoon, plus if you stop by the Information Booth opposite the stage any time over the weekend, you can pick up a Festival Bingo Card!
+Not only was there the regular bingo on the lawn all weekend, but there was also children’s bingo in the Youth Center on Sunday afternoon, plus anyone stopping by the Information Booth opposite the stage could pick up a Festival Bingo Card!
 This is like a scavenger hunt, where you can mark off doing all kinds of fun things around the festival, and win a special button and/or a sticker!

 ABOUT US